Hassanahmed-15/Shakespeare-Plays-Rag-Pipeline-/README.md

-# Shakespeare Plays RAG Pipeline
+# Shakespeare Plays RAG PipelinE

+GPT 5 IS SOOO SHIT

 A small but powerful pipeline that turns messy OCR scans of Shakespeare plays into clean, line-numbered text, keeping all scholarly notes intact.
 Perfect for anyone who wants the Bard’s work in a **machine-friendly, research-ready format**.